Advanced tip and techniques

 Now we are starting to get into the nitty gritty.
 Reading the river is so important and this helps you understand where the salmon lies are and at what river heights.
 I fish the River Teviot in winter for grayling and whilst this is one of my great passions, I am also using this time to work out where all the salmon lies are.

 The Teviot is also a great salmon river in it’s own right and sometimes a worthy alternative when the Tweed is unfishable.
-The salmon lies are easy to spot in gin clear water and you can spot the depressions in gravel behind boulders, the resting spots that still offer good oxygen and the deeper channels where fish might run and get protection from predators.
+The salmon lies are easy to spot in gin clear water and you can spot the depressions in gravel behind boulders.
+Consider also resting spots that still offer good oxygen, and deeper channels where fish might run and get protection from predators.

 I cannot stress enough the importance of gleaning knowledge from the resident ghillie.
 Treat these professionals with respect they deserve, and they will look after you too.
 Respect their knowledge, they live and breathe the river every day and they know where the fish get caught.

 A good ghillie will also understand where fish will be on differing river levels.
 Yes you can usually work this out if your a competent salmon angler, but there’s always spots that will take you by surprise.
 The ghillie will know where they are.
-Equally if you have a guide, who fishes a river regularly he too will know the spots, but you can be sure he’s also learnt some from the relationship with the ghillie.
+Equally if you have a guide, who fishes a river regularly he too will know the best tactics.

 What lines, flies and poly leaders to use on salmon Rivers?